gagle/orange/libs/api-interfaces/README.md

 # api-interfaces

-Common interfaces between frontend and the api.
+Common API interfaces between frontend and the api.